-The total blood sampling volume for individual participants <12 years of age in this study is approximately 15 mL for Phase 1 and Phase 2/3 participants who will contribute to immunogenicity assessments.
-The remaining Phase 2/3 participants will have a 10 mL blood draw.
+The total blood sampling volume for individual participants <12 years of age in this study is approximately 15 mL for Phase 1 and Phase 2/3 participants who will contribute to immunogenicity assessments (excluding obtaining-serum-samples-for-potential-troponin I-testing participants).
+The remaining Phase 2/3 participants will have a 10-mL blood draw.
 Those participants in the subset who consent to additional blood collection for isolation of PBMCs may have a total blood sampling volume up to approximately 45 mL.
 Phase 1 and Phase 2/3 lower-dose evaluation participants 12 to <16 years of age will have an individual total blood sampling volume of approximately 30 mL, and those >16 years of age will have an individual total blood sampling volume of approximately 60 mL.
+For participants in the obtaining-serum-samples-for-potential-troponin I-testing portion of the study, approximately 10 mL of blood will be collected.